Manuela d'Ávila: Personal life

 She is married to musician Duca Leindecker.
 Her first daughter, Laura, was born on 27 August 2015.

 Between February 2008 and January 2010, she dated then federal deputy and former Minister of Justice José Eduardo Cardozo.
-In June 2012, during an interview in the Brazilian late night show Agora É Tarde, she stated that the decision to admit to the relationship with the former deputy was "the bravest decision she has ever made in her life as a Congresswoman."
+In June 2012, during an interview on the Brazilian late night show Agora É Tarde, she stated that the decision to admit to the relationship with the former deputy was "the bravest decision she has ever made in her life as a Congresswoman."

 In the media, D'Ávila has often been referred to as the "muse of Congress" in reference to her perceived physical beauty.
 She finds the term offensive and in 2014, she declared: "Everyone likes to receive compliments when they are in a space [where it is acceptable] to be complimented. [...]
 But I wasn't running for Miss Brazil.
 I ran for an election and I want to be rated by my work.
 And men have never been distinguished [solely] by their looks and women have.
 It doesn't bother me individually, but it bothers me as a woman who fights for women to be respected".

-After saying that religion should not be taught in public schools, D'Ávila was accused by some of her political opponents of being an atheist.
-D'Ávila claims to be a Christian.
+After saying that religion should not be taught in public schools etc, D'Ávila was accused by some of her political opponents of being an atheist.
+D'Ávila is a Christian.

 Controversies

 In a 2017 Operation Car Wash statement, former Odebrecht CEO Alexandrino Alencar accused d'Ávila of illicitly receiving R$360.000,00 (US$100,000) for her electoral campaigns.
-Despite his claim, no further evidence was presented.
+Per Alencar's statement, Odebrecht kept an entire department to coordinate the payment of bribes to politicians.
+In Operation Car Wash, officers seized several electronic spreadsheets linking the payments to nicknames.
+Every corrupt politician received a nickname based on physical characteristics, public trajectory, personal infos, owned cars/boats, origin place or generic preferences.
+The accusation against d'Ávila received particular interest since, according to the claim, d'Ávila's nickname was 'Avião', "aircraft" in Portuguese, which is also a Brazilian slang to call a woman "hot".
+Despite the claim, no further evidence was presented.
 She denies any wrongdoing.

-The biggest implicated company, Odebrecht kept an entire department to coordinate the payment of bribe to politicians.
-In the Car Wash Operation, officers seized several electronic spreadsheets linking the payments to nicknames.
-Every corrupt politician received a nickname based on physical characteristics, public trajectory, personal infos, owned cars/boats, origin place or generic preferences.
-According to the claim, d'Ávila's nickname was 'Avião', "aircraft" in Portuguese, which is also a Brazilian slang to call a woman "hot".